GozdeBoztepe/recipeManager/README.md

 The service layer supports the following operations:
 -   signup: Register a user with username, email and password.
 -   signin: Return bearer token for authorization.
--   findAllRecipes: Returns a list of all recipes.
+-   getAllRecipes: Returns a list of all recipes.
--   findRecipeById: Returns the details of a specific recipe.
+-   getRecipe: Returns the details of a specific recipe.
 -   createRecipe: Adds a new recipe.
 -   updateRecipe: Updates an existing recipe.
 -   deleteRecipe: Deletes a recipe.